-Jupyter Book 2 is centered around creating interactive online documentation.
-However, there are several instances when a pdf, next to the online book, is desired.
-We may consider a printed exam, a pdf version for plagiarism check, an journal article (using MySTMD), the ability to take notes for students, and so on…
+Jupyter Book 2 is centered around creating interactive online documents.
+However, there are several instances when a PDF, next to the online book, is desired, for example:

-One of the strengths of Jupyter Book 2 is the easy of creating a high-quality pdf from the same source files as the online book.
-A template can be used to create a pdf with a consistent look and feel.
-These templates can be customized to fit the specific needs of the document being created.
+One of the strengths of Jupyter Book 2 is the ease with which high-quality PDF’s can be created from the same source files as an online book.
+To accomplish this, a template is used to create a PDF with a consistent look and feel between the two document formats.
+In addition, such templates can be customized to fit the specific needs of the documents being created.

-Moreover, Typst has a more modern feel and look, which seems more compatible with the online book.
-Below we provide the screen shots of the pdf output using Typst (left) using the plain
+Below we provide the screen shots of the PDF output using Typst (left) using the plain

 You can specify the output template, download the template and tweak to match your preferences.
 We won’t go into detail here, but you can find more information in the MyST Markdown documentations.

-When starting your JB2 project, consider whether a pdf output is desired.
-If so, consider that interactive elements, some functionality and not all multimedia are supported in a pdf.
-For instance, a *.gif file cannot be included in a pdf.
+When starting your own project, consider whether a PDF output is desired.
+If so, consider the interactive elements that may be included and wether or not, some functionality and not all multimedia are supported in a PDF.
+For instance, a *.gif file cannot be included in a PDF.
 JB2 is thoughtful in this by choosing the best possible alternative if multiple files with the same name but different extensions are present: gif is chosen over png, png over jpg.
-Rather than specifying the extension, you can just use the file name and an asterisk, e.g.
+Rather than specifying the extension, you can just use the file name and an asterisk, e.g. .

 Export through GitHub actions or locally¶